draperlaboratory/cbat_tools/wp/README.md

   8Mbs.

 - `--op-uninterp=[plus|sub|mul|udiv|et.seq.] or some comma-delimited combination`.
-  If set, certain binary operations will be made uninterpreted.
-The binary- operations that can be called are plus, sub, mul, udiv, sdiv, urem, smod, and, or, xor, eq, neq, lt, le, slt, sle, shl, lshr, and ashr.
+  If set, specified operations will be made uninterpreted during comparisons.
+The --wp-compare flag must be set to true for uninterpretation to work.
+When an operation is uninterpreted, its functionality is removed, making it a dummy- function.
+For example, we can uninterpret the operation "+" by replacing it with a dummy-function "_BIR_Z3_add" that does nothing but act as a placeholder where "+" was.
+The binary-operations that can be called are plus, sub, mul, udiv, sdiv, urem, smod, and, or, xor, eq, neq, lt, le, slt, sle, shl, lshr, and ashr.
-  If declared but no binary-operations are specified, shl, lshr and ashr will be called.
-By default, all flags remain interpreted."
+  If declared but no binary-operations are specified, all operations will remain interpreted, and if the flag is not called, all operations remain interpreted.

 ## C checking API